Skip to main content

 Netdata Longer Metrics Retention

 Metrics retention is controlled only by the disk space allocated to storing metrics.
-But it also affects the memory and CPU required by the agent to query longer timeframes.
+But it also affects the memory and CPU required by the Agent to query longer timeframes.

 Since Netdata Agents usually run on the edge, on production systems, Netdata Agent parents should be considered.
 When having a parent - child setup, the child (the Netdata Agent running on a production system) delegates all of its functions, including longer metrics retention and querying, to the parent node that can dedicate more resources to this task.
 A single Netdata Agent parent can centralize multiple children Netdata Agents (dozens, hundreds, or even thousands depending on its available resources).